zeta1999/korali/doc/mkdocs/docs/tutorials/bayesian/bayesian.md

 ### The Data

-The data in the table bellow are added as two Python lists,
+The data in the table above are added as two Python lists,

 ```python
 x=[];            y=[];